 Court: Court of Appeals of Michigan

-The defendant’s motion claiming the trial court had abused its discretion in excluding the testimony of their HVAC expert witness was denied.
+The court found the trial court had not abused its discretion in admitting the testimony of the child abuse expert.
+The court denied the present motion.

 Key Takeaways for Experts

 It is not only important for expert witnesses to have the correct knowledge and experience for each case.
 Expert witnesses should also focus their testimony on the facts of a particular case.
 In this case, the expert gave background information on each individual involved in the case.
 Thus, the jury could understand the response of the victim in terms of abuse as well as other individuals involved.
 The expert’s knowledge and experience qualified as a reliable methodology.
 Knowledge and experience are big factors in determining expert admissibility.
 Your experience and background knowledge should be applied to the facts of the case to prove your argument.